SamyZog/toastice-docs/docs/getting-started.md

 # Getting Started

-`Toastice` is a small [8.3kB](https://bundlephobia.com/package/toastice@1.0.0) library that makes adding toasts to your project, easy and simple.
+`Toastice` is a small [8.4kB](https://bundlephobia.com/package/toastice@1.0.0) gzipped library that makes adding toasts to your project, easy and simple.
 It is written in `typescript` so it is fully typed.

 ## Features